choover-prog/First-Repo-for-Room-Sim/README.md

 Controls emit `ui:action` custom events for easy wiring and panes remember their open/closed state and size.

+## Pane controls: Fullscreen & Restore

+Each pane header provides Collapse and Fullscreen toggles.
+Fullscreen panes dim the rest of the interface and include an inline Exit control or respond to the Escape key.
+Collapsed panes can be revived using the persistent "Restore Pane" button in the lower-left corner.

 ## Phase-2 Features

 ### Reflections